rsksmart/RSKIPs/IPs/RSKIP326.md

 ### add_signature event logging order

-Emit the `add_signature` event when the transaction has been actually signed, not when there's an attempt to sign it.
+Emit the `add_signature` event after the transaction has been actually signed, not when there's an attempt to sign it.

 ## Backwards Compatibility